San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 San Diego State Stats and Trends

-- In San Diego State's nine games this season, it has five wins against the spread.
+- In San Diego State's nine games this year, it has five wins against the spread.

-- San Diego State's games this year have gone over the total in four out of nine opportunities (44.4%).
+- San Diego State's games this year have hit the over on four of nine set point totals (44.4%).

-- San Diego State is 4-1 against the spread and 5-0 overall this season when the team notches more than 24.3 points.
+- When San Diego State puts up more than 24.3 points, it is 4-1 against the spread and 5-0 overall.

-- When San Diego State piles up more than 385.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that San Diego State picks up more than 385.4 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Aztecs have turned the ball over 11 times this season, eight fewer than the Wolf Pack have forced (19).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.